doctrine/DoctrineORMModule/README.md

   - Multiple DBAL connections
   - Reuse existing PDO connections in DBAL connection

+## Branches

+There are two active branches and one bug-fix only branch.

+* 3.0.x - Support for Migrations 1 & 2
+* 3.2.x - Support for Migrations 3

+Branch 3.1.x also supports Migrations 3 but new features required the 3.2.x branch to be created and now all enhancements happen on 3.2.x.
+3.1.x will continue to receive bug fixes only.

 ## Installation

 Installation of this module uses composer.
 For composer documentation, please refer to